-Mark Becker preparing SOH for delivery.

-antich is stre.

-0

-N p

-US CARGO CONTROL

--

--

-.

-••

-US CARGO CONTRO

-AR BRA

-ROL

-US CAR

-TARKE 5

-S

-SH F

-US CARGO CONTRO

-70

-B

-DS OF HOPE

-OPF

 The warehouse is a collection point for the receiving, building and distribution of five types of relief kits and many different mission-critical tools such as water pumps, chainsaws, generators, dehumidifiers, fans, hand tools, etc. The campus includes secure storage for large equipment such as mobile showers and bunkhouses, enclosed delivery trailers, heavy equipment such as skid-steer loaders and workshop bays for equipment maintenance and outfitting.

 The warehouse also serves to support strategically located depots, equipping them with critically needed items in advance of regional disasters and when disaster events occur, assisting with the transition of the depot into a central regional collection point to gather and redistribute items necessary to stand up longer-term operations.
 This enhances the efficiency of getting supplies and materials to the area of impact when they are most critically needed.

 The campus is operated by MNA staff supported by church volunteer teams.
 Opportunities exist for church mission teams, including second career folks and youth teams, to volunteer regularly and assist with warehouse operations, relief kit assembly, Sheds of Hope construction, grounds maintenance, and with the delivery of supplies and equipment to established worksites.
 This a perfect opportunity for mission teams to work together to seek the welfare of our cities.
 We are praying with deep desire for your participation.
 To know more visit the campus website at mnawarehouse.com to view updated progress reports and urgent needs.

-The MNA John Browne Family Disaster Response Center
+The MNA Disaster Response Dallas Depot

-Commonly referred to as the 'Dallas Depot' the campus was dedicated to God's Glory in January 2023 and named after our co-laborer, the Reverend John Browne, whose faith became

-continued from page 25

-sight in 2020.
-The renovation was completed after three years and thousands of manhours of arduous labor by a team of PCA volunteers.
-The depot campus includes 10,000 square feet of warehouse capacity in addition to ample outside secure storage capacity for mission-critical trailers, large equipment, and Sheds of Hope kit storage.
-The depot is equipped with new mobile bunkhouses, mobile showers, enclosed delivery trailers, skid-steer loaders and attachments, forklifts, etc. The inventory of supplies and equipment is growing.
+The Dallas Depot consists of 10,000 square feet of warehouse capacity in addition to ample outside secure parking for specialized trailers and large equipment.
+The Dallas Depot is equipped with new mobile bunkhouses, mobile showers, enclosed delivery trailers, skid-steer loaders and attachments, forklifts, etc. The inventory of supplies and equipment is growing.
 The Dallas Depot provides coverage for a 300-mile radius of Dallas TX.
 This area comprises 31,000,000 people, includes a large swath of TX, LA, OK, KS, MO and AR.

-The MNA Disaster Response Mid-Atlantic Depot

-MNA Disaster Response began working to develop the same type of operation in Smithfield VA after being petitioned to do so by churches in the Tidewater area.
+MNA Disaster Response began working to develop the same type of operation in Smith-field VA after being petitioned to do so by churches in the Tidewater area.
 Although early in the process, we have begun acquiring specialized trailers, equipment and supplies.
-We expect the depot to become fully operational soon.
+We expect the depot to become fully operational in late in 2021.

 The MNA Disaster Response Florida Depot

 Coming soon!
-In March 2021, MNA Disaster Response has been authorized to begin fundraising to establish a major preparedness campus in central Florida.
+In March 2021, MNA Disaster Response was authorized to begin fundraising to establish a major preparedness campus in central Florida.
 We are praying with deep desire for your partnership in establishing the Florida Depot.
 Once adequate funding is in hand, we will be seeking a location along the I-75 Ocala / Lakeland Corridor to establish the Florida Depot.
 Our desire is to purchase either an existing property with a warehouse-type securable building, 5,000 sq ft in size with room for future expansion or to purchase a vacant lot and construct a depot.

+""If you spend yourselves on behalf of the hungry and satisfy the needs of the oppressed, then your light will rise in the darkness, and your night will become like the noonday.
+The Lord will guide you always; He will satisfy your needs in a sun-scorched land and will strengthen your frame.
+You will be like a well-watered garden, like a spring whose waters never fail.
+Your people will rebuild the ancient ruins and will raise up the age-old foundations; you will be called Repairer of Broken Walls, Restorer of Streets with Dwellings."

+-Isaiah 58:10-12

+ARKLIE HOOTEN

+MNA Disaster Response Director